slackhq/circuit/docs/circuitx.md

 CircuitX
 ========

-CircuitX is is a suite of extension artifacts for Circuit.
+CircuitX is a suite of extension artifacts for Circuit.
 These artifacts are intended to be batteries-included implementations of common use cases, such as out-of-the-box `Overlay` types or Android navigation interop.